shardwick/voidSchedule/README.md

-# voidSchedule-
+# voidScheduleApp
-A time management system.
+A time management system with Google Calendar integration- manage time zones like a pro.